Smart Meeting Rooms: How to Inspire Team Collaboration

 As these changes have occurred, teleconferencing technologies have played a pivotal role in bringing teams together, despite being separated by hundreds of miles.
 The Microsoft Surface Hub high-resolution, touch-screen display, in particular, is a leading team collaboration tool that solves several challenges at once.

 The Surface Hub features a wide-angle camera that enables remote teammates to get a clear view of the entire conference room.
-It works in conjunction with Skype for Business so you can take full advantage of the application’s videoconferencing and file sharing features for business meetings.
+It works in conjunction with Microsoft Teams so you can take full advantage of the application’s videoconferencing and file sharing features for business meetings.

 The team collaboration device also functions as an interactive whiteboard, enabling multiple teammates — including remote team members — to ink simultaneously.
 Features such as these make it easier for teams to create and collaborate together, no matter how many miles apart they may be.